1Malaysia Development Berhad: History

 On 10 March 2015, Auditor General of Malaysia under the mandate of the Cabinet and the Public Accounts Committee (PAC) was assigned to audit the financial statements of the 1MDB Group and to evaluate whether the financial performance and activities of the 1MDB Group are aligned with the company's original objectives.
-However, on 4 March 2016, the audit report produced by the Auditor General of Malaysia was classified as Official Secrets Act under the Official Secrets Act 1972 by the National Security Council (Malaysia).
+However, on 4 March 2016, the audit report produced by the Auditor General of Malaysia was classified as Official Secrets Act under the Official Secrets Act 1972 by the National Security Council.

-After the victory of Pakatan Harapan in the 14th General Election in Malaysia, the audit report was declassified.
+After the victory of Pakatan Harapan in the 14th general election in Malaysia, the audit report was declassified.
 The declassification was made on 15 May 2018 at the request of the seventh Prime Minister of Malaysia, Mahathir Mohamad.

-On 23 May 2018, the newly appointed Minister of Finance, Lim Guan Eng, appointed PricewaterhouseCoopers (PwC) to review and perform an audit of 1MDB.
+On 23 May 2018, the newly appointed Minister of Finance, Lim Guan Eng, appointed PricewaterhouseCoopers to review and perform an audit of 1MDB.
 This followed revelations by directors of 1MDB that the company was insolvent and unable to repay its debts.
 On 28 June 2018, the president and chief executive officer, Arul Kanda Kandasamy was sacked for dereliction of duty.

+In 2024, firms and liquidators that were linked to the 1MDB corporate scandal were put into Chapter 15 bankruptcy as they are currently looking to recover assets.